Sleep Science Coach Certification from The Spencer Institute.

 "It's basically noise-canceling those brain waves that keep you awake," Meredith Perry, co-founder of Elemind, tells me.

 I arrived at The Crosby Street Hotel in New York for my nap.
-Perry greeted me at the entrance of the room and explained the technology behind Elemind and to showed me how to properly put on the headband and turn it on.
+Perry greeted me at the entrance of the room and explained the technology behind Elemind and to show me how to properly put on the headband and turn it on.
 She also showed me how the app works and the data I can access when wearing the headband.
 Then she left me to nap.

 I'll briefly describe what happened next because -- spoiler -- I fell asleep.
 I remember lying down and hearing a low buzz that resembled bone conduction.
 I could hear the buzzing, but I could also feel it.
 At first, the rhythm was fast-paced, but as I started to drift off I felt it getting slower.
 The next thing I knew, I was waking up to the sound of the room door opening.
 It was Perry with a big smile because she knew the headband had worked based on my half-opened eyes and the bewildered look on my face.